 Ingredients

-- Yukon gold potatoes, peeled and cut into 2-3” pieces.
+Yukon gold potatoes, peeled and cut into 2-3” pieces.
 Yukon golds are the best potato for the job, as they yield an ultra creamy center.
+You can also use russets, since they are starchy as well.
+Avoid waxy potatoes, like red bliss, since they will not achieve the same texture.

-- Baking soda.
-You'll add a bit to the cooking liquid for the potatoes, which will help break down the outer layer of the potatoes so they take on an ultra crispy outer layer in the oven with lots of tasty craggy bits!
+Baking soda.
+You'll add a bit to the cooking liquid for the potatoes, which will help break down the outer layer of the potatoes so they take on an ultra crispy outer layer in the oven with lots of tasty craggy bits when you shake them!
+Don't skip this step for maximum crispiness!

-- Fresh rosemary, finely chopped.
+Fresh rosemary, finely chopped.
 You'll add this at the very end to impart an herby and earthy flavor to the finished potatoes.
+Once it hits the hot potatoes, the smell is unreal!

 With just a few key steps and a bit of time, these Crispy Duck Fat Potatoes are much easier to make than you might think.
 Here's how to make them: